Key takeaways

 FAQs

-Check the signer’s identity, confirm the document hasn’t been altered, and review the audit trail.
-Platforms like Docupilot perform these checks automatically.
+Check the signer's identity, confirm the document hasn't been altered since signing, and review the audit trail for a complete, timestamped record of every signing event.
+Platforms like Docupilot perform all of these checks automatically at the point of signing.

-A signed document, a verification tool, and a valid certificate from a trusted authority.
+A signed document, a verification tool, and a valid certificate from a trusted Certificate Authority.
+The certificate must match the document's cryptographic fingerprint at the time of signing and must not have expired or been revoked.

 Under ESIGN and UETA: